Exposed: How WordPress admin emails are mined by hackers

 Finding the admin email is just the first step.
 Once an attacker has this key piece of information, they can launch a multi-pronged attack to gain full control of your website.
 That single compromised email becomes a trust anchor, used to bypass multiple security layers and trigger a chain reaction of vulnerabilities.

-Brute-force and credential stuffing
+Phase 1: Brute-force and credential stuffing

-Section titled Brute-force and credential stuffing
+Section titled Phase 1: Brute-force and credential stuffing

 With a confirmed username, attackers use bots to launch automated brute-force attacks, trying millions of password combinations against your login page.